-Furthermore, the significance of flexibility and availability in the hiring of illegal foreign labour is emphasised by most researchers (Ashaari et al., 2018; Hamzah et al., 2020).
+Furthermore, most researchers emphasise the significance of flexibility and availability in the hiring of illegal foreign labour (Ashaari, Razak and Siow, 2018; Hamzah et al., 2020).
 The suggestion is that foreign labour offered heightened adaptability to fluctuating work demands compared to local labour.
 Hence, this dynamic illustrates a nuanced aspect of labour management within the construction industry, where the employment of illegal labour is driven not only by cost factors but also by the practical considerations of flexibility and availability.
-Moreover, the assertion that contractors may turn to hire undocumented or illegal foreign labour in response to labour shortages, (Fateh et al., 2020; Ali et al., 2022; Chin, 2023) added more insight to the understanding of the industry dynamics.
+Moreover, the assertion that contractors may turn to hire undocumented or illegal foreign labour in response to labour shortages (Fateh,

+Arshad and Hamzah, 2020; Ali, Mohammad and Samsudin, 2022; Chin, 2023) added more insight to the understanding of the industry dynamics.
 Hence, this emphasised the adaptive nature of contractor decision-making in the face of fluctuating labour market conditions.
 Collectively, these insights highlight the multifaceted nature of the factors influencing the employment of illegal foreign labour, extending beyond a mere cost-driven approach to encompass strategic responses to labour market challenges.